Revealing Avocados Nutrition Facts and Health Benefits for Food Lover

 You won’t be surprised to know the amount of protein found in avocado.
 It contains 4g of proteins that you consume from this sweet candy.
 The protein intake you gain from this healthy fruit is sufficient that helps to build your muscles.

 Vitamins and minerals

-Like other substantial fruits, avocado is also a high source of various vitamins and minerals like vitamin K, vitamin C, folate, vitamin E, riboflavin, niacin and pantothenic acid.
-While the popular minerals included in the avocado are magnesium, potassium, magnesium, copper, and manganese.
+Like other antioxidants, avocados are a good source of vitamins and minerals.
+It contains vitamin K, vitamin C, folate, vitamin E, riboflavin, niacin, and pantothenic acid.
+As far as minerals are concerned, it contains magnesium, potassium, magnesium, copper, and manganese.